-For much of the previous decade, Asian Americans saw the lowest unemployment rate of any racial or ethnic group in the U.S. They also had the highest median household income, which translated to figures that reinforced perceptions of them as the “model minority.”
+For much of the previous decade, Asian Americans saw the lowest unemployment rate of any racial or ethnic group in the U.S.

 Unfortunately, this is no longer the picture in New York, at least, where the COVID-19 crisis has disproportionately impacted Asian Americans.
 In the last four weeks, some 147,000 workers from the group filed initial unemployment claims.